 In a nursing environment great attention is paid to activities of daily living.
 Each resident is assessed following admission as to what his or her individualised care should be.
 This allows care plans to be constructed to meet his or her specific needs.

 We aim to provide a homely atmosphere where the residents are cared for with dignity and respect.
-This will allow each resident to function at their optimum level where they can feel contented and “at home”.
+This will allow each resident to function at their optimum level, feel content and “at home”.

 We offer every resident the opportunity to participate in their care to a level that they choose.

-We believe that our Care Homes should be a therapeutic yet homelike environment where the resident can feel their individual needs are met with priority.
+We believe that our nursing homes should be a therapeutic yet homelike environment where the resident can feel their individual needs are met with priority.

 Catering for older people, the main basis of the care service, Lindemann Healthcare will provide a service which is individual and personal to each resident.